 At the first open meeting more than 70 people attended, from many different communities.
 A committee was formed consisting of up to three representatives of each country – at the time Afghanistan, Eritrea, Ethiopia, Ivory Coast, Kurdistan, Liberia, Rwanda and Uganda – and seven non-refugees from the UK.

 By 1992, and with financial help from Lewisham Council, a one-room office opened on Lewisham High Street.
 Offering information and a referral service, it was staffed by a rota of volunteers – refugees and non-refugees – working in pairs to provide support to the steady stream of clients seeking help.

 In March 1994, LRN was able to move into a bigger office in Parker House, Deptford.
 The following November, the first paid worker was appointed.
 By 1996, the organisation had become a Company Limited by Guarantee (to protect its trustees, who were all from refugee communities) and a registered charity.

 DUE TO INCREASING DEMANDS FROM MIGRANT COMMUNITIES, IN NOVEMBER 2011 LRN CHANGED ITS NAME TO LRMN.
-TODAY WE SERVE PEOPLE FROM ALL AREAS OF LONDON but with special focus in SOUTH LONDON.
+TODAY WE SERVE PEOPLE FROM ALL AREAS OF LONDON BUT FOCUS ON COMMUNITIES FROM SOUTH LONDON.

 Our Vision, Mission and Values

-We have been providing free, independent and confidential advice to migrants, refugees and asylum seekers for over 25 years.
+We have been providing free, independent and confidential advice to refugee, asylum seeker and migrant (RASM) communities for over 25 years.
 Today we work with thousands of clients from all over London and help them access services needed to integrate and thrive into their local community.